-In the operation of heat exchanger, the inner and outer walls of tube bundle may be scaling, and the thermal resistance of fouling layer is much larger than that of metal tube, which leads to the rapid decline of heat transfer capacity, and in serious cases, the flow channel of heat exchange medium will be blocked
+In the operation of the heat exchanger, the inner and outer walls of the tube bundle may be scaling, and the thermal resistance of the fouling layer is much larger than that of the metal tube, which leads to the rapid decline of heat transfer capacity, and serious cases, the flow channel of heat exchange medium will be blocked

 So, the following is to explain the cause of scale inhibition and treatment methods for the lower heat exchanger.

 accumulation of solid particles suspended in a fluid on a heat transfer surface.
 This kind of fouling also includes the deposition layer of larger solid particles on the horizontal heat exchange surface due to gravity, namely the deposition of the so-called precipitated dirt and other colloidal particles.